ControlSystemStudio/phoebus/core/pva/README.md

 is not required.
 Implementation is focused on the requirements of clients like CS-Studio, covering the majority of PV Access features but not all of them.
+Also includes a PVA Server implementation, which was mostly created to again better understand the protocol and to allow closed-loop tests.

 Prerequisites
 -------------